Ninurta: Iconography

 On kudurrus from the Kassite Period (c.
 1600 – c.
 1155 BC), a plough is captioned as a symbol of Ninĝirsu.
 The plough also appears in Neo-Assyrian art, possibly as a symbol of Ninurta.
 A perched bird is also used as a symbol of Ninurta during the Neo-Assyrian Period.
 One speculative hypothesis holds that the winged disc originally symbolized Ninurta during the ninth century BC, but was later transferred to Aššur and the sun-god Shamash.
 This idea is based on some early representations in which the god on the winged disc appears to have the tail of a bird.
 Most scholars have rejected this suggestion as unfounded.
 Astronomers of the eighth and seventh centuries BC identified Ninurta (or Pabilsaĝ) with the constellation Sagittarius.
 Alternatively, others identified him with the star Sirius, which was known in Akkadian as šukūdu, meaning "arrow".
 The constellation of Canis Major, of which Sirius is the most visible star, was known as qaštu, meaning "bow", after the bow and arrow Ninurta was believed to carry.
 In the MUL.APIN Ninurta is consistently identified with Mercury, as it is read: "Mercury whose name is Ninurta travels the (same) path the Moon travels."
-In Babylonian times, Ninurta was also associated with the planet Saturn, and Mercury later became associated with Nabu.
+However, in Babylonian times, Ninurta was associated with the planet Saturn, while Mercury became associated with Nabu.